shawna-p/RenPy-Achievements/README.md

     This method will grant the achievement to the player e.g. `sample_achievement.grant()`.
 If a player has already earned this achievement, it does nothing.

 `has`
-    This method returns True if this achievement has been granted to the player, and False if not e.g. `sample.achievement.has()`
+    This method returns True if this achievement has been granted to the player, and False if not e.g. `sample_achievement.has()`

 `num_earned`
     This is a class method which can be invoked using the Achievement class name instead of a specific Achievement variable.
 It returns the number of earned achievements in total e.g. `Achievement.num_earned()`.